suse-edge/edge-image-builder/docs/building-images.md

 1. A definition file that describes the image to build
 1. A directory that contains the base SLE Micro image to modify, along with any other custom files that will be included in the built image
+1. At least 4GB of RAM for image builds that require RPM resolution

+> **_NOTE:_** By default on OSX, the Podman machine has only 2GB of RAM.
+You must manually increase the Podman machine
+> resources for RPM resolution or to increase build speed.
+Example: ```podman machine set --cpus 8 --memory 4096```

 # SUSE Linux Enterprise Micro Images